tmthyln/MahjongTiles.jl/README.md

 however, this package differs in
 - more broad scope beyond just reinforcement learning
 - registered
-- support different variants of Mahjong in a more general way
+- supporting different variants of Mahjong in a more general way